Formal verification in VHDL using PSL

 How to create a Tcl-driven testbench for a VHDL code lock module

 Most VHDL simulators use the Tool Command Language (Tcl) as their scripting language.
-When you type a command in the console of the simulator, you are using Tcl.
+When you type a command in the simulator console, you are using Tcl.
 Furthermore, you can create scripts with Tcl that run in the simulator and interact with your VHDL code.
-In this article, we will create a self-checking testbench…
+In this article, we will create a self-checking testbench that uses…

 End of content